MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 Regardless of which Microsoft 365 or Office 365 subscriptions you have, you need to activate the SharePoint service and assign users a SharePoint license before they can start using Delve.
 You also have to set up Exchange Online if you want attachments to show up on users' Home pages in Delve.
 If you set up Microsoft Teams, users can start Microsoft Teams conversations directly from Delve.

 > [!IMPORTANT]
-> Microsoft 365 apps and services will not support Internet Explorer 11 starting August 17, 2021 (Microsoft Teams will not support Internet Explorer 11 earlier, starting November 30, 2020).
+> Microsoft 365 apps and services ended support for Internet Explorer 11 on August 17, 2021 (Microsoft Teams ended support for Internet Explorer 11 earlier, on November 30, 2020).
 [Learn more](https://aka.ms/AA97tsw).
-Please note that Internet Explorer 11 will remain a supported browser.
-Internet Explorer 11 is a component of the Windows operating system and [follows the Lifecycle Policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.
+IE mode enables backward compatibility and will be supported through at least 2029.
+Additionally, Microsoft will provide notice one year prior to retiring IE mode.Please [follows the Lifecycle Policy](/lifecycle/faq/internet-explorer-microsoft-edge) for the product on which it is installed.

 The Delve app is also enabled for modern authentication.
 For more info, see [How modern authentication works](/microsoft-365/enterprise/modern-auth-for-office-2013-and-2016).

 ## Control access to Delve
 <a name="BKMK_DelveOnOff"> </a>

 You control access to Delve from the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
 By default, users in your organization have access to Delve.
-Users can limit their Delve experience to only show profile information by turning off **Show documents in Delve** under **Settings** > **Feature settings** in Delve.
-As an admin, you can also remove documents from Delve through the item insights privacy settings.

-For more info on item insights privacy settings, see [Customizing item insights privacy in Microsoft Graph (preview)](/graph/insights-customize-item-insights-privacy).

-For more info on disabling Delve, see [What is the effect of enabling or disabling Delve](/sharepoint/delve-for-office-365-admins#BKMK_EffectOfficegraphOnOff).

 1. Go to <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">**Settings** in the SharePoint admin center</a>, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.